Senior Business Operations Advisor

 Tēnei tūranga – About the role

-The Senior Business Operations Advisor contributes to the operations of the Building System Assurance (BSA) team.
-They lead the business planning process for BSA and develop and maintain performance indicators and other metrics to monitor, measure and report on the team’s progress and performance.
-They have a thorough understanding of the team’s information systems, enabling effective collation of data from various sources.
-They analyse relevant data, derive insights and present these in accessible ways to inform effective decision-making.
-They contribute to and support data and insights initiatives across the branch and group.
+This role is also responsible for leading the business planning process for the Building System Delivery & Assurance team and developing and maintaining performance indicators and other metrics to monitor, measure and report on the team’s progress and performance.
+They have a thorough understanding of the team’s information systems, enabling effective collation of data from various sources, and analysing relevant data to derive insights and present these in accessible ways to inform effective decision-making.

 Ngā herenga – Requirements of the role